dehesselle/jhb/README.md

 1. Download a release archive, extract and `cd` into it.

+1. 💁 _This is an optional step.
+You are encouraged to skip this._
-1. _Optional:_ By default we're going to use `/Users/Shared/work` (see [`directories.sh`](etc/jhb.conf/directories.sh)) to build and install everything as that is a user-independent but user-writable location present on every macOS installation.
+   By default we're going to use `/Users/Shared/work` (see [`directories.sh`](etc/jhb.conf/directories.sh)) to build and install everything as that is a user-independent but user-writable location present on every macOS installation.
 If you're not comfortable with that, run e.g.

     ```bash
     export WRK_DIR=$HOME/my_custom_location